hacktoon/mel/docs/syntax-rules.md

 454

-true
+TRUE
 ```

-### Groups
+### Scopes

 You may want a keyword to identify more than one value.
-In this case, parentheses are used to define a [Group](groups.md), in which you can combine as many values as necessary.
-The parentheses are optional if there's only one value and no metadata.
+In this case, parentheses are used to define a [Scope](scopes.md), in which you can combine as many values as necessary.
+The brackets are optional if there's only one value and no metadata.

 ```
 age 33                 # a keyword 'age' with a value '33'

-(age 33)               # the same as above
+{age 33}               # the same as above

-(numbers 33, 67, 90)   # three integers identified by the 'numbers' keyword
+{numbers 33, 67, 90}   # three integers identified by the 'numbers' keyword

-numbers [33, 67, 90]   # the same as above, but using a list (note the absence of parentheses)
+numbers [33, 67, 90]   # the same as above, but using a list (note the absence of brackets}
 ```